-Southwest Women’s Healthcare, Inc. provides the following services for women in Uniontown and Connellsville as well as the nearby Pennsylvania, Ohio, Maryland and West Virginia towns as well including Washington, Somerset, Hopwood, Elizabeth, Normalville, West Leisenring, Brownsville, Belle Vernon, Perryopolis, Ohiopyle, New Stanton and McClellandtown.
+Southwest Women’s Healthcare, Inc. provides the following services for women with offices in Uniontown, Connellsville and Finleyville.
+We serve the nearby Pennsylvania, Ohio, Maryland and West Virginia towns as well including Washington, Somerset, Hopwood, Elizabeth, Normalville, West Leisenring, Brownsville, Belle Vernon, Perryopolis, Ohiopyle, New Stanton and McClellandtown.

 In the communities near our offices in Uniontown and Connellsville there sometimes are situations which require special medical attention, often as quickly as possible…

 Complete gynecological care is an essential part of a woman’s overall health.
 SouthWest women’s healthcare physicians have special expertise in cutting-edge technology, as well as vast experience providing basic services.

 Outpatient surgery, also called ambulatory or same–day surgery, does not require an overnight stay in the hospital, meaning that you can go home the same day if your condition is stable.
 You will need someone to drive you home.
 Outpatient surgery may be done in a hospital, health care provider’s office, surgical center, or clinic.
 Inpatient surgery takes place in a hospital and requires an overnight stay.

 Sterilization is a permanent method of birth control.
 Sterilization procedures for women are called tubal occlusion.
 The procedure for men is called vasectomy.

 Menopause is the time in your life when you naturally stop having menstrual periods.
 Menopause happens when the ovaries stop making estrogen.
 Estrogen is a hormone that helps control the menstrual cycle.
 Menopause marks the end of the reproductive years.
 The average age that women go through menopause is 51 years.

 Endometriosis is a condition in which the type of tissue that forms the lining of the uterus (the endometrium) is found outside the uterus.